apertus-open-source-cinema/AXIOM-Remote/README.md

 ### pic32prog

-- Acquire binary or build from source from: https://github.com/sergev/pic32prog
+- Acquire binary or build from source from: https://github.com/sergev/pic32prog to flash with PICKit2
 - run **sudo ./pic32prog yourfile.hex** and you should see a progress bar of the flashing/verification process